Seth Jeffs: South Dakota Compound

 Jeffs leads the 140-acre FLDS compound located to the south-west of Pringle, South Dakota.
 The compound has come under scrutiny for not registering vital records such as births and deaths.
 In January 2021, a judge ordered the community to sell the compound in order to settle a lawsuit.

 Personal life

+As of June 2020, Seth lives in Menomonie, a small town in Dunn County Wisconsin.

 As of March 2009, Seth had seven wives and nineteen children.
 During an interview in his home with Lisa Ling, when asked if he wanted any more children, Seth stated, "Every child is a precious gift sent from our Heavenly Father, and that's what plural marriage is all about."
-His house, which was featured on Oprah was located in the Texas FLDS compound known as YFZ Ranch.
+His house, which was featured on Oprah, was located in the Texas FLDS compound known as YFZ Ranch.